 Regardless of how our society pivots in response over the coming months or even years, we can all agree that designating specific areas of our homes for certain tasks makes life run smoother, quarantine or not.

 For over a decade, open floor plans have seen a steady rise in popularity as our lifestyles and homes have become more casual.
 They are great for socializing, entertaining, and keeping an eye on the kiddos while you’re preparing meals.
 But when it comes to productivity, open floor plans leave much to be desired.
 After weeks of constant togetherness and noise, a few more walls may sound like absolute heaven, especially if you plan to continue working from home or homeschooling.

-Creating a workspace for you and/or your children doesn’t have to be complicated.
-Here are five ways our clients have remodeled their homes to suit their work needs, regardless of their budget.
+Creating a workspace for you and your family doesn’t have to be complicated.
+Here are five ways our clients remodeled their homes to suit their work needs, regardless of their budget.

 1. Create a Flexible Workspace Near the Kitchen

-Fast forward a few years, and now that nearly every member of an average household has 1-3 digital devices, the clutter of them is all coming back to the kitchen desk.
+Fast forward a few years, and now that nearly every member of an average household has one to three digital devices, the clutter of them is all coming back to the kitchen desk.
 Families are once again starting to prefer centralized workspaces for homework, charging stations, and organizing family paperwork.

-2. Convert the Formal Living Room or Dining Room to Study
+2. Convert the Formal Living Room or Dining Room to a Study

 Formal living and dining rooms are still common in Charlotte area homes, but they don’t see regular use.
 For homes with large breakfast areas and an eat-in kitchen, a formal dining room may serve you better as a study.
 Converting large cased openings to doorways with a pair of elegant French doors or pocket doors is a minimal investment as far as remodeling goes.
 Add some soft textures in the form of an area rug and floor-length drapes to absorb sound and you’ve got yourself a proper home office that still looks attractive from the foyer.